-- IAU plans to undertake audits on 672 entities in 2010, comprising of: - a.
-50 audit works at Head Office that cover credit aspects, business, product, operations, support and information technology. - b.
-23 audit works on Regional Office entities covering Regional Offices, Small Medium Enterprise (SME) Branches, Retail Banking and Consumer Mass Market (CMM) and Credit Factory. - c.
+- 1. IAU plans to undertake audits on 672 entities in 2010, comprising of: - a.
+50 audit works at Head Office that cover credit aspects, business, product, operations, information support and technology. - b.
+23 audit works on Regional Office entities covering Offices, Small Regional Medium Enterprise (SME) Branches, Retail Banking and Consumer Mass Market (CMM) and Credit Factory. - c.
 416 audit works on DSP, including 100 SEMM Clusters and 316 SEMM units - d.
 183 audit works on Branch Office entities including Conventional Branch Office, Sharia Branch, Adira Branch, SME & Commercial Branch and Credit Support Administration (CSA).

-Financial Report Transparency

-activities,
+Risk Evaluation and

+Lending To Related Parties

-4. Broaden the scope of analyses on audit entities with higher risk profiles, along with wider network coverage, in addition to the SEMM analysis in 2009.
+- 2. Formulate the 2010 Audit Plan to be aligned with key risk factors, and focus on the use of audit time on areas that reflect a higher degree of risk. - 3.
+Focus on the implementation of New Core Banking System (NVBS), Treasury activities, unsecured products, high risk customers, third party services and compliance towards business models. - 4.
+Broaden the scope of analyses on audit entities with higher risk profiles, along with wider network coverage, in addition to the SEMM analysis in 2009.

-2. Formulate the 2010 Audit Plan to

-be aligned with key risk factors,

-and focus on the use of audit

-time on areas that reflect a higher

-3. Focus on the implementation of New Core Banking System

-Treasury unsecured products, high risk customers, third party services and compliance towards business degree of risk.

-(NVBS),

-models.
+INTERNAL AUDIT STRUCTURE